-A Texas Lease or Rental Application is a form used by Texas landlords to screen and vet potential tenants to determine whether they are reliable and able pay rent in a timely manner.
+A Texas rental application form is a document landlords use to screen and vet potential tenants, to determine whether they are reliable and can pay rent on time.

-Texas imposes/requires unique requirements on landlords screening potential/future tenants and tenants rights under the screening process.
-For example, Texas statute provides for the following:
+Texas laws impose unique requirements on landlords screening potential/future tenants, and state law is specific regarding tenants’ rights during the screening process.

-A Texas landlord is presumed to have given notice of rejection or acceptance of a rental application when they have informed the applicant by telephone, or sent written notice in the mail.
+A Texas landlord is presumed to have given notice of rejection or acceptance of a rental application form when they have informed the applicant by telephone or sent a written notice in the mail.